Sudhanshu Rai

 Sudhanshu Rai is an Indian film director, actor and storyteller.
-He is mainly known for, web series Detective Boomrah and film Chaipatti.
+He is best known for the web series Detective Boomrah and the film Chaipatti.

 Early life

 Rai was born in Gorakhpur.
 He pursued his MBA from IBS, Bangalore in 2008.

 Career

 As a filmmaker

 Rai made his acting and directorial debut in 2021 with Chaipatti, which was premiered on YouTube and subsequently released on OTT platforms Disney+ Hotstar and MX Player.
 A year later in 2022, he released his first web series Detective Boomrah wherein he was the director and also the lead actor.

 As a storyteller

 He began conceiving and narrating stories in 2018 on his official YouTube channel "Kahanikaar Sudhanshu Rai" and in 2020, he started his weekly radio storytelling show, "Kahaniyaan - Kahanikaar Sudhanshu Rai Ke Saath" on ISHQ 104.8 FM.
 It was during the initial storytelling days that he created the character of "Detective Boomrah", which is now a web series.

+Rai created and narrated the Dreamers series, which presents real-life stories of notable personalities.
+The first episode focused on actor Mukesh Khanna's journey from early struggles to fame through roles like Shaktimaan and Bhishma Pitamah.